Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Conclusions and Limitations

 \section{Conclusions and Limitations}

-In this work, we have shown through both analysis and experiments that EGOP reparameterization can improve convergence of adaptive algorithms.
-There may be opportunities for future work to explore other reparameterizations and additional hyperparameter tuning which we have not examined in this work.
-One limitation of this work is the engineering required for scalability, as discussed in Section~\ref{ssec:efficient-heuristics}.
+In this work, we have shown through both analysis and experiments that EGOP reparameterization can improve the convergence of adaptive algorithms.
+There may be opportunities for future work to explore other reparameterizations and additional hyperparameter tuning, which we have not examined in this work.
+One limitation of this work is the engineering required for scalability, as discussed in Section~\ref{sec:efficient-heuristics}.
 Fully characterizing the trade-off between improved convergence and the up-front cost of reparameterization remains a direction for future research.
-Another interesting direction is whether competing explanations for Adam's empirical out-performance of SGD on LLM training---in terms of achieving lower training error and converging more quickly---may be unified through the lens of EGOP spectral decay \cite{kunstner2024heavy,zhang2024transformers}.
+Another interesting direction for future work would be studying whether the guarantees in Theorem~\ref{lemma:convex-cvgnce-ball-version} can be strengthened under a periodic EGOP reparameterization scheme, as described in Section~\ref{sec:efficient-heuristics}.
+Our experiments in Section~\ref{sec:experimental-results} demonstrate empirically that such periodic re-estimation of the EGOP eigenbasis can offer further improvements over the up-front reparameterization analyzed in this work.

+Further work examining the tradeoffs between EGOP reparameterization and the reparameterizations employed by SOAP and Shampoo would benefit practitioners by providing greater guidance on when each method may perform best.
+Our empirical results in Figure~\ref{fig:LRMF} demonstrate that EGOP reparameterization can outperform SOAP and Shampoo even in the presence of exact Kronecker product structure, suggesting that approximate low-rank geometry, as quantified by EGOP spectral decay, is a powerful tool even when additional geometric structure is present.